Prospective Cohort for the Evaluation of Biomarkers Following HCT (BMT CTN 1202)

-|Official Title:||Prospective Multi-Center Cohort for the Evaluation of Biomarkers Predicting Risk of Complications and Mortality Following Allogeneic HCT (BMT Clinical Trials Network (CTN)#1202)|
+|Official Title:||Prospective Multi-Center Cohort for the Evaluation of Biomarkers Predicting Risk of Complications and Mortality Following Allogeneic HCT (BMT CTN #1202)|

-- Establish a cohort of biologic samples [ Time Frame: Two years from hematopoietic stem cell transplant ] [ Designated as safety issue: No ]To describe patterns of disease among patients undergoing allogeneic hematopoietic stem cell.
+- Establish a cohort of at least 1500 biologic samples [ Time Frame: Two years from hematopoietic stem cell transplant ]To describe patterns of disease among patients undergoing allogeneic hematopoietic stem cell.
 The primary outcome will be measured by the number of participants who supply biologic samples.
-The prospectively collected samples will be a shared biospecimen resource for conducting future correlative studies.
+The prospectively collected samples will be a shared bio specimen resource for conducting future correlative studies.

 - Acute Graft-versus-host disease (aGVHD) [ Time Frame: Day 100 ]To describe patterns of aGVHD using The date of onset, severity, target organ involvement, treatment, and evolution over time, including response to treatment of acute GVHD is the main outcome of interest for future testing of the collected samples.

-- Chronic Graft-versus-host disease (cGVHD) [ Time Frame: Two years post-transplant ] [ Designated as safety issue: No ]To describe patterns of cGVHD including the date of onset, severity, target organ involvement and evolution of chronic graft-versus-host disease.
+- Chronic Graft-versus-host disease (cGVHD) [ Time Frame: Two years post-transplant ]To describe patterns of cGVHD including the date of onset, severity, target organ involvement and evolution of chronic graft-versus-host disease.

 - Acute liver injury [ Time Frame: Day 100 ]To describe patterns of acute liver injury.

 - Transplant-related mortality (TRM) [ Time Frame: Two years ]To describe patterns of TRM post-transplant.

 Biospecimen Retention: Samples With DNA

-10mL serum for Proteomic studies for all 1500 patients at the following time points: pre-transplant, days 7, 14, 21, 28, 42, 56 and 90.
+10mL serum for Proteomic studies for patients at the following time points: pre-transplant, days 7, 14, 21, 28, 42, 56, and 90.

 Gene Expression studies will include the following:

-- PAXgene Lysates-source whole blood RNA (15 ml blood) for 240 patients collected on days 21 and 90.
+- PAXgene Lysates-source whole blood RNA (15 ml blood) for 240 patients collected on days 21, 56, and 90.

-- CytoChex tube for Immunophenotyping (4-5 mL blood) collected on days 21 and 90.
+- CytoChex tube for Immunophenotyping (4-5 mL blood) collected on days 21, 56, and 90.

-|Study Start Date:||June 2013|
+|Actual Study Start Date:||June 2013|

-|Estimated Study Completion Date:||July 2019|
+|Estimated Study Completion Date:||August 2018|

-|Estimated Primary Completion Date:||July 2019 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||August 2017 (Final data collection date for primary outcome measure)|

-The goal of this protocol is to establish a cohort of biologic samples collected prospectively from patients treated in BMT CTN centers that will be a shared biospecimen resource for conducting future allogeneic HCT correlative studies.
+The goal of this protocol is to establish a cohort of biologic samples collected prospectively from patients treated in BMT CTN centers that will be a shared bio specimen resource for conducting future allogeneic HCT correlative studies.
 This resource is designed to allow genomic, proteomic and transcriptional data to be integrated with high quality clinical phenotype and outcomes data to identify risk factors for development and severity of acute GVHD, chronic GVHD, organ toxicity, relapse, mortality, infection and other clinically significant complications occurring after allogeneic HCT.